nymtech/nym/README.md

 The platform is composed of multiple Rust crates.
 Top-level executable binary crates include:

 * `nym-node` - a tool for running a node within the Nym network.
 Nym Nodes containing functionality such as `mixnode`, `entry-gateway` and `exit-gateway` are fundamental components of Nym Mixnet architecture.
 Nym Nodes are ran by decentralised node operators.
-The network functionality of different modes (`--mode` flag) is as follows:
+Read more about `nym-node` in [Operators Guide documentation](https://nymtech.net/operators/nodes/nym-node.html).
+Network functionality of `nym-node` (labeled with `--mode` flag) can be:
 	- `mixnode` - shuffles [Sphinx](https://github.com/nymtech/sphinx) packets together to provide privacy against network-level attackers.
 	- `gateway` - acts sort of like a mailbox for mixnet messages, which removes the need for direct delivery to potentially offline or firewalled devices.
 Gateways can be further categorized as `entry-gateway` and `exit-gateway`.
 The latter has an extra embedded IP packet router and Network requester to route data to the internet.
 * `nym-client` - an executable which you can build into your own applications.
 Use it for interacting with Nym nodes.